 25 Dec 1812 Field officers present: 2; Captains present: 6; Subalterns present: 14; Rank and File (Effective): 1028; Rank and File (Establishment): 1200; At Home: 56.

 1813 De Meuron's

 25 Feb 1813 Field officers present: 2; Captains present: 6; Subalterns present: 15; Rank and File (Effective): 1026; Rank and File (Establishment): 1200.

 The regiment was at Cottonera.

 5 May 1813 Embarked for Canada where it arrived in August 1813.

-6 Jan 1829 Jean David Dombre, Bachelor of Geneva, Switzerland, half-pay Lieutenant of De Meuron Regiment married Rose Elizabeth Bormand, spinster of the Commune de Donnatire, Switzerland both residing in Malta.
+6 Jan 1829 Marriage of Jean David Dombre, Bachelor of Geneva, Switzerland, half-pay Lieutenant of De Meuron Regiment to Rose Elizabeth Bormand, spinster of the Commune de Donnatire, Switzerland both residing in Malta.

 21 Oct 1830 Burial of Jane Eliza Dombre, born on 2 December 1829, aged 10 months, daughter of Lt Jean David Dombre and his wife Marie Elise Bornand.
 (Note burial register gives different name from marriage register.)